Qredo's unique innovation is the implementation of multi-party computation (MPC) on a Layer 2 network.

 Consensus-driven MPC liberates digital assets from these problems, setting them free to be securely staked, loaned, or traded in the rapidly growing DeFi ecosystem.

-Find out more visit qredo.com to learn about Qredo Protocol for cross-chain liquidity.
+Visit qredo.com to learn about Qredo Protocol for cross-chain liquidity.
 A layer 2 network for tracking and settlement of digital assets that solves the security risk of centralized private key management.